 Additionally, the new owners have preserved the majority of the existing jobs at Norton, with the services of most of the workforce retained.

 It’s worth noting that the terms of the sale mean the new company has “… no legal obligation to fulfil the deposits“.
 However, one can imagine that (from a good public relations perspective) it’s something that the new owners will be keen to do.
 And Russell has stated as much.

 John Hogan (Bike World and Superbike Magazine) noted earlier in the year, that there were 466 customer deposits for Norton bikes.
-He speculated that with Norton’s previous build-rate [1.2 bikes per week] it will take about 10.2 years to complete the backlog.
+He speculated that with Norton’s previous build rate [1.2 bikes per week] it would take about 10.2 years to complete the backlog.

 In any case, there may well be some reduction in the waiting list as a result of customers choosing not to move forward with the purchase.
 To that end, there doesn’t appear to be any qualms about getting production back on track.

-New facility will produce the Norton Atlas models
+The new facility will produce the Norton Atlas models

 On the topic of production, under its new management, the firm is set to relocate to a new larger, upgraded facility in Solihull, Birmingham.
 This move away from the Donington Hall Castle factory suggests a more pragmatic approach to the business of building bikes.

 Initially, production will be focused on forty Commando 961 bikes, Following that, the V4SS machines will be built.
-It’s only then that the retro scrambler, Atlas twins will head to the production line.
+It’s only then that the retro scramblers, the Atlas twins will head to the production line.
 Which entirely makes sense.

-Norton Atlas: Set for Production 2021
+Norton Atlas: Set for Production 2023

 And much like the Commando taps into the heritage of the brand.
 The Atlas moniker once belonged to a 750cc Norton, parallel-twin, scrambler model which launched in 1963.

 Back to the present day, it wouldn’t be far-fetched to suggest that there’s a fair amount of work to do before this latest iteration of Atlas is in showrooms.

 And of course, those specifications could change by the time the production-ready version of the bike is unveiled.